Best picnic spots in south west London and Surrey

 Part of the North Downs, Box Hill has views stretching for miles, and is a lovely location for a picnic and a walk, from a gentle stroll to an eight-mile hike.
 The area is rich in butterflies so go on a nature trail and bring your camera.

-Getting there: Box Hill station is half a mile away.
+Getting there: Box Hill & Westhumble is the closest station.

 (pictured, top, (c) Box Hill – National Trust Images / John Miller

 This steep terrace is a lovely location with formal planting and a good stopping off point on longer walks between Richmond Park and the river.
-There’s also river views, and areas designed to attract wildlife.
+There are also river views, and areas designed to attract wildlife.

-Getting there: A 65 or 371 bus will get you close to the gardens between Richmond Hill and Petersham Road.
+Getting there: A 65 bus will get you close to the gardens between Richmond Hill and Petersham Road.

 For fantastic picnic recipes – read more.